Coming in 2020

 Rising, he sauntered around his desk and thrust a hand toward her neck.
 She jerked her head back.
 “I won’t hurt you, my dear.
 I am, if anything, a peaceful man.
 You should be aware of that from my presiding over the daily ‘Nurturing’ gatherings.”

-He grasped a crystal that hung from a string around her neck.
-Hexagonal and brownish-red, it terminated in a point.
+He grasped a brownish-red, hexagonal crystal hanging from a string around her neck.
+The lower end terminated in a point, and the string passed through a ring attached to a silver cap on the upper end.
 “I see you were awarded the ‘Crystal of Shame.’”
-His gaze shifted from the crystal to Mintaka’s eyes.
-“Did you receive it after your first perimeter violation or your second?”
+His gaze shifted to Mintaka’s eyes.
+“Did you receive it after your second violation?”

 “Just six days ago.
 That should have kept you from going beyond the perimeter fence again.”
 He strutted behind his desk.
 “And how long has it been since you’ve eaten?”